viamrobotics/docs/docs/components/base.md

 linkTitle: "Base"
 weight: 10
 type: "docs"
-description: "The base component is the platform that the other parts of a mobile robot attach to."
+description: "A robotic base is the platform that the other parts of a mobile robot attach to."
 tags: ["base", "components"]
 icon: "img/components/base.png"
 # SMEs: Steve B